6529-Collections/nextgen/docs/setter-functions.md

 <!-- end of the list -->

     /**
-      * @dev Send collected funds to Artist and Team.
+      * @dev Send funds collected during minting to the Artist and Team.
       * @param _collectionID Refers to collection for which the collected funds will be sent.
     */